jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (iii) both; and
   (b) state whether the party has at least 500 current financial members who are eligible to enrol as electors.

-### 71B Obligation to provide copy of party membership rules and candidate selection rules
+### 71B Obligation to provide copy of changes to party membership rules and candidate selection rules
-(1) The secretary of any political party registered under this Act must supply the Electoral Commission with the following:
+(1) The secretary of a political party registered under this Act must supply the Electoral Commission with a copy of any changes to the rules governing—
-  (a) a copy of the rules governing membership of the party:
+  (a) the membership of the party:
-  (b) a copy of the rules governing the selection of persons to represent that party as candidates for election as members of Parliament:
+  (b) the selection of persons to represent that party as candidates for election as members of Parliament.
-  (c) a copy of any changes to the rules referred to in paragraph (a) or paragraph (b).
-(2) The copies required by subsection (1)﻿(a) and (b) must be supplied within 1 month after notice of the registration of the party is notified in the Gazette in accordance with section 67(1)﻿(c).
-(3) The copies required by subsection (1)﻿(c) must be supplied within 1 month after the date on which the changes to the rules are adopted by the party.
+(2) Copies of any changes must be supplied within 1 month after the date on which the changes to the rules are adopted by the party.

+### 71BA Inspection of party rules
-(4) Members of the public are entitled to inspect the documents supplied to the Electoral Commission under this section.
-They may inspect them, without payment, at any time between 9 am and 5 pm on any day on which the office of the Electoral Commission is open.
+Members of the public are entitled to inspect the following without payment at any time between 9 am and 5 pm on any day on which the office of the Electoral Commission is open:
+  (a) copies of the rules referred to in section 63(2)﻿(da) accompanying a political party’s application for registration; and
+  (b) copies of any changes to those rules supplied by the secretary of a political party to the Electoral Commission under section 71B.

 ### Subpart 2 — Registration of party logos